 Asocochyta blight is composed of a trio of fungi, Ascochyta pisi, Phoma medicaginis var. pinodella (A. pinodella), and Mycosphaerella pinodes (A. pinodes), which survive through the winter months in plant debris or are introduced during planting season on infected pea seeds.
 Wind and rain transmit spores onto healthy plants.

-To control Asocochyta blight, remove and destroy diseased plants as soon as symptoms appear.
-There are no resistant fungicides available, so preventative measures such as crop rotation with non-susceptible crops on a yearly basis and planting of disease free seed.
+To control Asocochyta blight remove and destroy diseased plants as soon as symptoms appear.
+There are no resistant fungicides available, so preventative measures such as crop rotation with non-susceptible crops on a yearly basis, and planting of disease free seed are recommended.

 Similar to the Asocochyta blight, bacterial blight is another disease in pea plants that survives winter in infected surface plant refuse and in infected seed.
 Most commonly caused by the bacteria Pseudomonas syringae, bacterial blight may also be caused by other bacterium.
 Again, water, either rain splash, overhead watering or pet or human activity in a wet garden, spread the bacteria afflicting pea plants, often those that are already damaged by such things as frost.